-Demonstrating this flexibility and their success starting vets down a road toward healing, both Theinert and Kelly recall their recent program comprising only veterans who experienced the devastating March 2018 crash of Jolly 51, an HH-60G Pave Hawk helicopter that went down in western Iraq, killing seven combat rescue airmen—four of whom were based out of Francis S. Gabreski Airport in Westhampton.
+Demonstrating this flexibility and their success starting vets down a road toward healing, both Theinert and Kelly recall their recent program comprising only veterans who experienced the devastating March 2018 crash of Jolly 51, an HH-60G Pave Hawk helicopter that went down in western Iraq, killing seven combat rescue Airmen—four of whom were based out of Francis S. Gabreski Air National Guard base in Westhampton.

 “In February we had 10 people come out to the ranch from that unit and it was amazing.
 We were able to tailor our program specifically for them,” Kelly says.
 “It was the first time we dealt with a single event and dealt with it in varying degrees,” he continues.
 “We had people from Jolly 52 who saw the whole thing happen.
 We had intel people who watched it on drone.
 In a relatively short amount of time from an incident happening, within a year, we were able to get people from that unit out to the ranch and it was a very positive experience for all those involved.
 That, I think, shows the flexibility and the elasticity of Strongpoint Theinert Ranch.”